 There are three types of data centers that are generally considered to be modular: container data centers, prefabricated data halls, and prefabricated power & cooling modules.
 According to Schneider Electric, ~20% of total data center capacity is being deployed through these different types of prefabricated modular data centers.

 Container data centers, also known as containerized data centers, are “all-in-one” prefabricated data halls constructed in standardized units.
 These units combine the facility structure, IT equipment, power infrastructure, and cooling systems into one cohesive enclosure.
-For example, the prefabricated components within these enclosures include:
+For example, the prefabricated components within these containerized data center enclosures include:

-- IT Equipment: power distribution units (PDUs), hot and cold aisle separation, cable tray, lighting, busway, and fire detection and suppression system.
-The IT space is designed to support industry-standard 42U server racks, storage, and networking equipment
+- IT Equipment: Power Distribution Units (PDUs), hot and cold aisle separation, cable trays, lighting, busways, as well as fire detection and suppression systems.
+The IT space in containerized data centers is designed to support industry-standard server racks, along with storage and networking equipment

-- Power: uninterruptible power supply (UPS) with batteries, switchgear / switchboard, transformer, panelboard, and automatic transfer switch (ATS).
-Not included are the electrical backup generators, which must be integrated separately
+- Power: Uninterruptible Power Supply (UPS) with batteries, switchgear/switchboard, transformer, panelboard, and Automatic Transfer Switch (ATS).
+Containerized data centers do not include electrical backup generators, which must be integrated separately

-- Cooling: air- or water-cooled chillers, pumps, drives, valves, and storage tank.
-Possibly incorporating air-side economizers which utilize outdoor air for free cooling
+- Cooling: Air- or water-cooled chillers, pumps, drives, valves, and a storage tank.
+Containerized data centers can potentially incorporate air-side economizers, which utilize outdoor air for free cooling

 Overall, a single container data center can support a variety of designs, typically ranging from 20 kilowatts (kW) to 250 kW of IT capacity and 4 to 20 racks.
 On average, this implies power densities of 5 kW to 15 kW per rack.

-Each container data center ‘unit’ is an enclosure, typically having the same dimensions as a 20- or 40-foot ISO shipping container, as follows:
+Each containerized data center ‘unit’ is an enclosure, typically having the same dimensions as a 20- or 40-foot ISO shipping container, as follows: